 We acknowledge that the land on which we are privileged to gather is the traditional territory of the Haudenosaunee, the Metis and the territory of the Mississaugas of the New Credit First Nation.
 Today, the meeting place of Toronto (from the Haudenosaunee word Tkaronto) is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to be in this place.

 (Adapted from the acknowledgement wording suggested for downtown Toronto Universities by the Canadian Association of University Teachers)

-The Land, all the insects, creatures, nature spirits and elementals of the garden.
+Deep Gratitude to The Land, all the insects, creatures, nature spirits and elementals of the garden.

 “We are elements of nature: our soma and psyche are reflections of the planet, each intricately embedded in the other.
 In this era of rapid information processing, high-speed technology, and sedentary workplaces in urban environments, it can be challenging to remember this essential relationship.
 We can lose our ground and our connection to the planet on the freeway of life, especially when our minds juggle so much input, expectation, and obligation.
 The body and soul often get left behind in this overwhelm as we shut down and tune out to cope.”
 Jamie McHugh, “Embodying Nature, Becoming Ourselves: An Eco-Somatic Journey”